 We’re focused on helping owners of creative content earn a living from their work.
-That's why we make regular distribution payments to authors and publishers.
+That's why we make regular distribution payments to authors, publishers and artists.

 New Zealand Revenue Distribution

 When: between August/September each year

 This distribution is completed once a year and is for all funds collected domestically from licence fees.
 Usage data is collected throughout the year and is validated by our Research and Data entry team.
 One of our biggest challenges is tracking down Rightsholders (owners of the creative works copied), so we encourage you to keep your records up to date with us (including contact details and banking information).

 Overseas Revenue Distribution

 When: twice a year, between March/April and October/November each year